Bleeding & Cramping

 The number one preventative against genital herpes is safe-sex, such as using condoms and other barrier methods.
 If your partner has a history of genital herpes but you have never had an outbreak (confirmed by a blood test), it may be recommended that your partner take Acyclovir for the duration of the pregnancy to prevent transmission If either you or your partner is experiencing any prodromal symptoms, it is best to refrain from any intimate contact, wash hands frequently and not share eating utensils, lip balms, etc.

 It is also important not to participate in kissing or oral sex if you or your partner has a cold sore.

 Prevention of recurrence

 There are numerous ways to deal with an HSV outbreak, depending on its severity and location.
-Acyclovir is an antiviral drug that is commonly prescribed for women experiencing a primary HSV infection during pregnancy because of the increased risk of transmission to the fetus.
-This therapy is also an option for women experiencing frequent and/or severe recurrent outbreaks during pregnancy.
+Acyclovir is an antiviral drug that is commonly prescribed for people experiencing a primary HSV infection during pregnancy because of the increased risk of transmission to the fetus.
+This therapy is also an option for people experiencing frequent and/or severe recurrent outbreaks during pregnancy.